pak21/tabletoptactics-data/README.md

 ## Data completeness

-As of 2023-08-27, the data contains shows released on the channel from 2022-03-19 to 2023-08-26.
+As of 2023-09-09, the data contains shows released on the channel from 2022-03-01 to 2023-09-08.
 Specifically, this includes:

 * All battle reports _except_ the "X vs everyone" shows (e.g. [Rogal Dorn vs everyone](https://tabletoptactics.tv/2023/02/22/the-rogal-dorn-vs-everyone-warhammer-40000-battle-report/))
 * All league reports
 * All narrative reports
 * All list analysis shows
 * The 10th edition introductory "How to play" show
-* The 10th edition "Faction focus" shows
+* The 10th edition introductory "Faction focus" shows
+* How to paint shows from 10th edition onwards

 It does not currently include any:

-* Faction focus shows before 10th edition
+* Faction focus shows with more than one presenter
-* How to paint shows
+* How to paint shows before 10th edition
 * State of play shows
 * Backstage shows
 * Podcast episodes